 An exception to the FAR Buy American Statute exists where the head of an agency determines that requirements of the statute would be inconsistent with the public interest.
 41 USC 8302(a); FAR Part 25.103(a); DFARS 225.103(a).

-- The contracting officer may determine that the lowest price for domestic purchase is unreasonable.
+- The contracting officer may determine that the lowest price for the domestic purchase is unreasonable.
 The exception is covered in more detail in FAR 25.1)

-- FAR Buy American Act requirements will not apply if the procurement is subject to specific Trade Agreement Act. (see FAR Part 25.4).
+- FAR Buy American Act requirements will not apply if the procurement is subject to a specific Trade Agreement Act. (see FAR Part 25.4).